Okinawa Churaumi Aquarium: The Kuroshio Sea

 The main tank, called the Kuroshio Sea, is 35 m long, 27 m wide and 10 m deep.
 It holds 7500000 l of water and features an acrylic glass panel measuring 8.2 by 22.5 m with a thickness of 60 cm, the largest such panel in the world when the aquarium was opened.

 Whale sharks and manta rays are kept alongside many other fish species in the main tank.
 4 species of mobula are kept at the aquarium, including the manta ray.

-Since 2015, the aquarium has also had a reef manta ray with a all black body.
+Since 2015, the aquarium has also had a reef manta ray with an all black body.
 Since 2018 they also keep giant oceanic manta ray.
 This species and the reef manta ray were only recognized as separate species in 2009; they were both classified as Manta birostris until then.
 The world's first birth of a manta ray in captivity was at the aquarium in 2007.
 By the time the mother died in 2013, seven puppies were born and four survived.
 The disc width of the largest pup born at aquarium was about 1.92 m.
 In August 2024, a female all black body manta ray kept in the Kuroshio tank gave birth.
 This is the first time in 11 years that a manta ray has birth, and the first case of all black body manta ray birth in the world.
 The pups were born black all over like their mother, 1.6 m wide, and weighed 42 kg.

 Okinawa Churaumi is trying to breed whale sharks in captivity, which has never been achieved by an aquarium.
 Their oldest male reached sexual maturity around 2012 and began to show an interest in females in 2014.
 The exhibited until 2021 female was on display (another is maintained away from the public) is 8 m long.
 There were three whale sharks, but they have been moved to a separate tank to make room for breeding.
 In 2021, a 13-year-old female whale shark that had been in captivity in the Kuroshio Sea tank was transferred to a medical treatment tank in the sea due to poor health, and later died.
 The cause of death is thought to be feeding difficulties from skeletal abnormalities in the jaw and a twisted pylorus.